Treode/store/client/DESIGN.md

 - **HTTP/1.1 404 Not Found**: The requested value is not in the table.

   This response is also valuable to the cache, as the it can store that the key had no value as of that read time.
-In Python for example, we may store None instead of a JSON object.
+In Python for example, we may store None instead of JSON.
 Then future requests can see that without going to the DB server.

 ### Write Responses